Wednesday’s ‘Bold And The Beautiful’ Spoilers: Sally Lashes Out While Quinn Celebrates

 The majority of Brooke and Ridge’s arguments are about their children and their personal lives.
 Both Brooke and Ridge are fiercely protective of their kids and have been known to fight tooth and nail for their sake.
 Therefore, it should come as no surprise that they are in disagreement about their adult children once again.

 Ridge will stun Brooke when he tells her how he really feels about the situation Thomas (Matthew Atkinson), Steffy (Jacqueline MacInnes Wood), Liam (Scott Clifton), and Hope (Annika Noelle) find themselves in, per The TV Watercooler.
 Since Brooke is firmly in the Liam and Hope camp, it seems as if her husband may disagree with her opinion.
-Ridge has never been shy about voicing his thoughts and he will probably tell his wife that he disagrees with her point of view.
+Ridge has never been shy about voicing his thoughts, and he will probably tell his wife that he disagrees with her point of view.
 Brooke will be stunned at Ridge’s opinion.

 Ridge reveals to Brooke what Thomas’ intentions are for Hope today on #BoldandBeautiful. pic.twitter.com/sVUl7lyUoL